 The Company completed deployment and setup of site infrastructure in September 2020 and began commercial operations from BFN mainland to BFN Christian Island.
-The six month contract with GlobalMedic concluded during the three months ended March 31, 2021, as defined in the original commercial agreement.
+The six month contract with GlobalMedic concluded during the first quarter of 2021, as defined in the original commercial agreement.